influxdata/telegraf/plugins/inputs/unbound/README.md

    ## Use the builtin fielddrop/fieldpass telegraf filters in order to keep only specific fields
    fieldpass = ["total_*", "num_*","time_up", "mem_*"]

-   ## IP of server to connect to, read from unbound conf default, optionally '@port'
+   ## IP of server to connect to, read from unbound conf default, optionally ':port'
    ## Will lookup IP if given a hostname
-   server = "127.0.0.1@8953"
+   server = "127.0.0.1:8953"
 ```

 ### Measurements & Fields: